 There were many occasions over the next days when the ophthalmologists should have taken the correct course but the infection remained untreated.
 Robert was transferred to the Birmingham and Midland Eye Centre on 31 December in a moribund state.

 Paul McNeil acted on behalf of Robert and pursued a medical negligence claim against the Northampton General for the delay in diagnosis and treatment.
 On expert advice, we alleged that with proper, earlier treatment, Robert would not have been rendered blind, although he may have suffered impaired vision as a result of the initial infection.
-The claim was settled for £390,000 in November 2009 and was funded by legal aid.
+The claim settled for £390,000.

 After the settlement Robert said:

 "When I lost my sight, I lost everything.
 I was totally despondent.
 I didn’t know what to do.
 With the help of my family, we decided to channel our frustrations in a legal battle.
 We knew that I had not been treated properly, but we had to find someone who believed in our plight.